BELIEVE IPE: Investing in and innovating learning

 How are you involving interdisciplinary teams?

-Through culturally adapted training programs and curriculum development, we can equip healthcare providers with the knowledge and skills needed to address the underlying social determinants of health that contribute to disparities in maternal outcomes.
-We can work together in whatever type of care or service we offer to be sure we are speaking the same language to our patient.
+Through culturally adapted training programs and curriculum development, we can equip healthcare providers with the knowledge and skills needed to address the underlying social determinants of health and systemic issues that contribute to disparities in maternal outcomes.

 Education and training programs that prioritize diversity and equity can help break down barriers to care by fostering a healthcare workforce that is sensitive to the needs of underserved communities and equipped to provide culturally responsive care.
 Equity in maternal health education goes hand in hand with addressing health disparities that disproportionately affect marginalized communities – including the access to education and services.